-The OECD’s work in the area of public procurement is carried out within two forums within the Public Governance Committee:
+The OECD’s work in the area of public procurement is carried out in two forums within the OECD Public Governance Committee:

-The overarching goal of the forums’ work is to produce public procurement recommendations and share experiences and best practices within the public procurement area.
+The overarching goal of the above-mentioned forums’ work is to produce public procurement recommendations, as well as share experiences and best practices within the public procurement area.

-The Swedish Competition Authority primarily participates in the network LPP and has contributed with written submissions and comments on tools for procurement supervision and enhanced integrity in public procurement.
+The Swedish Competition Authority primarily participates in the LPP network and has contributed with written submissions and comments on tools for procurement supervision and enhanced integrity in public procurement.
 The LPP meets during the OECD’s annual Public Procurement Week.
-During the Public Procurement Week workshops are also held regarding current public procurement related issues.
+Workshops on current issues related to public procurement are also organised during this Week.

 International Competition Network (ICN)

 The ICN is a worldwide network for competition authorities with the purpose of supporting the understanding of competition issues and the value of an effective competition policy.
 The work takes place in project form within the framework of various working groups.
-There are currently 5 working groups; cartels, mergers, unilateral conduct, agency effectiveness, and advocacy.
+There are currently five working groups devoted to cartels, mergers, unilateral conduct, agency effectiveness and advocacy.

 European Competition Authorities (ECA)

-The ECA is an informal network for the competition authorities within the EU and EFTA member states.
-The national authorities which participate in the ECA have agreed on certain guidelines in relation to merger cases which cannot be assessed by the Commission.
+The ECA is an informal network for the competition authorities within the EU and EFTA Member States.
+The national authorities which participate in the ECA have agreed on certain guidelines in relation to merger cases which cannot be assessed by the European Commission.

 Exchange of knowledge and experience